MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="pattern"></a>Modello

 11 cifre:

-- Dieci cifre
+- dieci cifre
-- Una cifra di controllo
+- una cifra di controllo

 ### <a name="checksum"></a>Checksum